corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/operations/deployment/hsm-deployment.md

 ## Utimaco

-Corda Enterprise nodes can be configured to store their legal identity keys in [Utimaco’s SecurityServer Se Gen2](https://hsm.utimaco.com/products-hardware-security-modules/general-purpose-hsm/securityserver-se-gen2/) running firmware version 4.21.1.
+Corda: Enterprise Edition  nodes can be configured to store their legal identity keys in [Utimaco’s SecurityServer Se Gen2](https://hsm.utimaco.com/products-hardware-security-modules/general-purpose-hsm/securityserver-se-gen2/) running firmware version 4.21.1.

 In the `node.conf`, the `cryptoServiceName` needs to be set to “UTIMACO”, and `cryptoServiceConf` should contain the path to the configuration for Utimaco, as shown below.